tlindsay42/ArmorPowerShell/docs/usr_10_install.rst

 ``Get-Module -ListAvailable -Name Armor``

-The ``-ListAvailable`` switch will pull up all installed versions from any path found in ``$env:PSModulePath``.
+The ``-ListAvailable`` switch will pull up all installed versions from any path found in ``$Env:PSModulePath``.
 Check to make sure the version you wanted is installed.
 You can safely remove old versions, if desired.

 To see which version is currently loaded, use: